Medically Reviewed by Evan Frisbee, DMD on March 11, 2021

 Try whitening gels, pens, rinses, strips, swabs, and trays that you can by in the drugstore.
 They work by bleaching teeth with a mild peroxide.

 See your dentist for the quickest ways to remove stains and whiten teeth.
-In the office, he'll paint your teeth with a peroxide gel and then activate the solution with a light or laser.
+One common procedure (but not the only one) used in the office is to paint your teeth with a peroxide gel and then activate the solution with a light or laser.

-Your dentist can also give you a custom-fitted mouth guard to use at home.
-Follow his instructions for using a safe and effective gel for the right length of time.
+Your dentist can also give you a custom-fitted tray to use at home.
+Follow their instructions for using a safe and effective gel for the right length of time.

 These might help if you feel thin lips and fine lines are dimming your smile.
 Hyaluronic acid fillers can plump them up.
 They can also pad the creases that run from your nose to the corners of the mouth.